digital-lera/ai-agent-for-email/README.md

 - [x] Transforming analysis into JSON

-- [ ] Adding data to Directum RX using API
+- [x] Adding data to Directum RX using RPA